bendechrai/bendechrai.github.io/_posts/2011-01-04-an-old-path-rediscovered.markdown

 title: "Day 1: An old path rediscovered"
 Slug: an-old-path-rediscovered
 date: 2011-01-04 12:14:55
-categories: [Direction,Empathy,Entry,Life Changing Event,Self Discovery,Support]
+tags: [Direction,Empathy,Entry,Life Changing Event,Self Discovery,Support]
 ---
 ![](https://bendechrai.com/wp-content/uploads/2011/01/day1-300x138.jpg "Jo")I had an interesting rediscovery yesterday.
 I had lost my path.
 Right royally.
 Someone gave me a sharp kick up the backside and today I'm more on track than I felt for a while.
 A year ago I decided my life wasn't going where I wanted it to go, and I had to make some radical changes in order to discover who I was again.
 Where I wanted my life to go.
 I had lost myself and my identity.
 I have been described as being a ghost of my former self.
 Some people who have known me for years don't recognise the person I am today or was 6 months ago.
 Some people don't see any difference at all.
 I, for all intents and purposes, had two lives.
 I had to kill one of my selves.
 This is much easier said than done.